Troon F.C.: Troon Football Club

-After 1977 the term "Juniors" was dropped from the club title, which was the fourth occasion in the history of football in Troon that the town’s Junior club changed its name.
+After 1977 the term "Juniors" was dropped from the club title, which was the fourth occasion in the history of football in Troon that the town's Junior club changed its name.
 From then on it was simply known as "Troon Football Club" and it was around this time that black and blue vertical stripes first appeared on the club shirts, and they have remained to this day.

 At the end of the 1985–86 season, promotion to the First Division of the Ayrshire League (which had been formed upon the dissolution of the Western League in 1969) was attained, and although relegated at the end of the season, they reached the semi-finals of the Ayrshire Sectional League Cup.
 Troon F.C. languished in the Second Division of Ayrshire Junior Football until 1997 when after a long spell of mediocrity, Manager John Redmond led the club to the Ayrshire Second Division Championship trophy & promotion to the Ayrshire Division 1.

-In Season 1996-97 we won the Western League Division Two Championship by nine clear points.
-We also won the South Ayrshire Cup and after a 1-1 draw with Auchinleck Talbot in the Super Cup we lost out on penalties.
+In Season 1996-97 they won the Western League Division Two Championship by nine clear points, and also won the South Ayrshire Cup and after a 1–1 draw with Auchinleck Talbot in the Super Cup lost out on penalties.